-- Resident Assistant and Sodexo Student Manager Positions Returning students have the opportunity to work as a Resident Assistant or Sodexo student manager, but cannot do both.
+• Resident Assistant and Sodexo Student Manager Positions - Returning students have the opportunity to work as a Resident Assistant or Sodexo student manager, but cannot do both.
 Choosing to work either of these positions replaces the student employment opportunity award (if eligible) in your financial aid package.
 If you choose to take one of these positions, you will receive either free housing or free food as payment, making it against university policy to participate in the student employment program.
 However, if you are an R.A. or a Sodexo Manager and are requested to work at a position based on your specialized skills, the department supervisor must go through the appeal process to seek approval.
-If approved, you will be allowed to work only one of these payroll positions up to a maximum of 7 hours per week. - Sodexo Food Services Students can use their job award to work for Sodexo (Commons, Dugout, Coffee Shop, Tommy's) and be paid by IWU.
-Or, if the student does not have a job awarded, they may work directly for Sodexo and be paid by Sodexo.
-This is a great option for students without a job award since the sites are on campus.

-• Payroll - Supervisor Appeals and Open Positions
+Payroll - Supervisor Appeals and Open Positions